Bess Bolden Walcott: Career

 In 1941, during World War II, Walcott became the first African American to serve as an Acting Field Director for the Red Cross.
 Between 1942 and 1946, she served as the Public Relations Director of Tuskegee and much of her work focused on chronicling the development and reputation of the Tuskegee Airmen.
 To promote the war effort, Walcott traveled extensively and sold war bonds.
 In 1946, she was reappointed as the Acting Field Director, serving until 1947.
 Her duties in the post required that she oversee aid to returning veterans and assist with training of Red Cross volunteers.
 During the same period, she joined the Women's International League for Peace and Freedom (WILPF), along with other noted African American women leaders like, Sadie Sawyer Hughley, Shirley Chisholm, Coretta Scott King, and many others.

 In 1947, Walcott and her husband divorced, after having had four children.
 She served as the curator of The George Washington Carver Museum between 1951 and 1962, when she retired from Tuskegee.
 In 1962, Walcott was elected as the national vice president of WILPF and went as the American delegate to the 15th Triennial Congress held in San Francisco.
 She also participated in lectures for WILPF, speaking at events on Civil Rights, such as the conference held in Estes Park, Colorado, in 1963, where she presented a lecture Next Steps Toward Integration, North and South.

 Between 1964 and 1965, Walcott traveled to Liberia, acting as a consultant for the proposed Tubman Centre of African Culture.
 William Tubman, President of Liberia and namesake of the center, honored her as a knight of the Humane Order of African Redemption.
 At Tuskegee, she meticulously gathered and conserved artistic and historic materials created by Carver, including his correspondence.
 Her preservation efforts documented the pivotal role Tuskegee played in both the state and national history, preparing the path for the Tuskegee Institute's designation as a National Historic Landmark in 1965.
 Walcott's work as a curator of the museum led to its becoming a National Park Service site and in the 1970s, she assisted the Park Service in the restoration of Booker T. Washington's home, The Oaks.

 Death and legacy

 Walcott died on April 18, 1988, in Tuskegee, Macon County, Alabama.
-In 2003, she was inducted into the Alabama Women's Hall of Fame for her contributions in the state and her profession.
+In 2003, she was inducted into the Alabama Women's Hall of Fame for her contributions in the state and her profession.In 2022, the Alabama Department of Archives and History held a program honoring Mollie Dowd, Eva Sterrs, and Bess Bolden Walcott as three "pathbreaking" Alabama women activists.